googlearchive/appengine-nodejs/README.md

 Two caveats:

- - log flushes are not asynchronous, so for a flush to happen after 60 seconds your application must regularly call `appengine.logOneLine`
+ - log flushes are never asynchronous, so for a flush to happen after 60 seconds your application must regularly call `appengine.logOneLine`
  - the `request.end()` method is never called on background requests

 The `appengine.flushLogs` method can be used to flush the buffered logs at any time.